pthu/sahd/source/miscellaneous/overview_deliverance.md

 Of course such a limitation could well be due to the choice of register.
-עזר is used with a human ‘subject’ in Judg 5:23, which is taken to indicate its ‘more general application’ – a conclusion which is indeed borne out by its usage elsewhere (p.
-81), but scarcely by the limited evidence in the register taken alone.
+עזר is used with a human ‘subject’ in Judg 5:23, which is taken to indicate its ‘more general application’ – a conclusion which is indeed borne out by its usage elsewhere (1972:81), but scarcely by the limited evidence in the register taken alone.
 The object is always the speaker or his community (again this is not surprising in the register), and where specified is sometimes its leadership (though only with הושׁיע, as